pratulsharma/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image1]

-- I explored different color spaces and different `skimage.hog()` function
+- I used `skimage.hog()` library with following parameters
-- parameters used
     - `orientations` = 9
     - `pixels_per_cell`= (8,8)
     - `cells_per_block` = (2.2)

-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
+I use random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

 ![alt text][image2]